hal-uw/gpu_variability_sc22_artifact/sec4bc_sgemm_nvidia/README.md

 ## Prerequisites
 * Machine with an NVIDIA GPU
-* Relevant GPU drivers installed
+* Relevant GPU drivers installed (if not, please refer to https://docs.nvidia.com/datacenter/tesla/tesla-installation-notes/index.html)
 * Compilation and launch scripts assume Volta Class GPU(s) (arch_70, compute_70) are available on the compute node, but they work for any other NVIDIA GPU.
 * If your GPU is not a Volta, edit line 4 of `Makefile` with the following compute_/arch_/SM_ tokens as applicable: